4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 right creds mounted.
 More info: https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/slr-es.html

 These will take about fifteen minutes or so to finish provisioning, and should be run in order.
-While they are instantiating, write application configuration in secrets manager -- more documentation on this to follow.
+While they are instantiating, write application configuration in secrets manager -- more documentation on this is in `docs/setup.rst`.

 Once your new ECR comes online, upload application images to it.
 See the cgap-portal Makefile:
 `src/deploy/docker/production/Makefile`.
 Note that these image tags are required: "latest", "latest-indexer",